HarshadRanganathan/jenkins-local-container/README.md

 password: changeit
 ```

-`Note: Only superuser has access to view/edit Manage Jenkins page.
-Check authorizationStrategy matrix in jenkins.yaml file`
+`Note: Only superuser has access to create jobs and manage jenkins settings.
+Check authorizationStrategy matrix in jenkins.yaml file for more details`

 ### Plugins